darknebular/Wrapper_VideoStation/README.md

 - DSM 7.0-41890 (and above)
 - Video Station 2.4.6-1594 (and above)
 - SynoCommunity ffmpeg 4.2.1-23 (and above) ([help](https://synocommunity.com/#easy-install))
 - Advanced Media Extensions 1.0.0-50001 (and above).
-(Open it to load the licence.)
+(Open It to load the licence.)

 ## Optional Packages
 - MediaServer 1.1.0-0201 (and above) (OPTIONAL)